Balanced No. 3 Gonzaga defeats Portland 83-64

 ''I think if we reach our potential and continue to get better each week, day-to-day, obviously I think we have the talent and the ability to get to the Final Four,'' guard Nigel Williams-Goss said.

-Gonzaga's 20-game winning streak is the fourth longest in school history, matching runs streaks in the 2005-06 and 2003-04 seasons.
+Gonzaga's 20-game winning streak is the fourth longest in school history, matching runs in the 2005-06 and 2003-04 seasons.
 The Bulldogs are now 8-0 in West Coast Conference play.

 Silas Melson and Jordan Mathews each added 12 points for the Zags, who led by as many as 33 points and had four players in double-digits.